 For 2026 prime departures (December-January), you should already be booking — the top ships sell out 12-18 months ahead.
 For 2027 peak slots, the better operators are already taking deposits.
 Premium expedition tier has more flexibility than the ultra-luxury or ultra-exclusive categories.

 Yes.
 Standard travel insurance often excludes polar regions entirely.
 You need a policy that explicitly covers Antarctica and includes emergency medical evacuation from a remote vessel — these costs run into six figures without coverage.
+Many operators now require proof of evacuation cover before boarding.
 Verify the polar inclusion before booking, not after.

 These cookies enable strictly necessary cookies for security, language support and verification of identity.
 These cookies can’t be disabled.